 Indeed, no one should be expected to feel happy when faced when losing a job or being stuck in a rut, so we can say that under certain circumstances, feeling blue is a normal reaction to certain life events and we shouldn’t fight it.
 Instead, it could be more productive to allow ourselves to listen to that feeling and take steps to make our lives more meaningful.

 However, the problem comes when feeling blue becomes the rule rather than the exception.
-Everyone can have a bad day, bad week, or bad month – especially since we are now living through a pandemic.
-But if the low mood persists and we do nothing to curb it, it may a slippery slope towards depression.
+Everyone can have a bad day, bad week, or bad month.
+But if a low mood persists and we do nothing to curb it, it may a slippery slope towards clinical depression.

 Indeed, it's essential to clarify that feeling blue is not the same as being depressed.
 Clinical depression is a mood disorder, a mental health condition that can affect mind and body.
 So, how do you know if you’re simply feeling blue or if it’s something more serious, like depression?
 Here are the four key factors that can help you distinguish between the two: